LAMXkE/2023/README.md

 # SmartFarm Infrastructure with Metaverse
 Experience farming anywhere with SFIM!
 You can check and cultivate your actual farm on Roblox!

-See the full detail of this project on [hackster.io](https://www.hackster.io/rudgh9242/smart-farm-infrastructure-with-metaverse-373664)
+See the full detail of this project on our [hackster.io](https://www.hackster.io/rudgh9242/smart-farm-infrastructure-with-metaverse-373664)

 All devices in this app is powered by oneM2M

 This app utilizes [**Mobius**](https://github.com/IoTKETI/Mobius) as IN-CSE and MN-CSE

-For further information about oneM2M visit [onem2m webpage](onem2m.org)
+For further information about oneM2M visit [onem2m webpage](https://www.onem2m.org)
 <br>

 ## Hardware